MananDudhwala/Bank-DBMS/README.md

 # Bank-DBMS
 A sample infrastructure as to how banks effectively build their digital infrastructure.
-It is made using python tkinter and sqlite3
+It is made using nodejs, javascript, html, ejs, css, and mongodb for backend